tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-sql-server-views-and-meta.md

 ---
 Something that came out of a recent session I gave at SQL Saturday in Iowa was a discussion on views and the Meta Data that comes along with them.
 The discussion came about when I had commented, during a session that views were a pain spot for me.
 Misuse by means of over using them as well as seeing over the years, very little attention to the Meta Data of them.
 I wanted to give a little more information on the discussion here.

 Non-schema Bound Views in SQL Server rely on returning accurate and reliable results based from the underlying metadata.
 This is mostly in part to dependencies.
-With Schema-Bound Views this isn’t as much of a concern since underlying objects cannot be altered without errors being generated.
+With Schema-Bound Views this isn't as much of a concern since underlying objects cannot be altered without errors being generated.
 This is the definition of binding them together.
-With Non-schema Bound Views however, this isn’t the case.
+With Non-schema Bound Views however, this isn't the case.
 In fact, we can create views without the underlying objects ever being in existence in some cases.
-Before we go into views and maintaining them, let’s dig into the underlying object references we just mentioned.
+Before we go into views and maintaining them, let's dig into the underlying object references we just mentioned.

 **How to look at your dependencies?**